Take a walk

 Get on your bike

 More Wellingtonians are choosing to get around by bike.
 It's great for your health and for the environment.
-If you're new to two-wheeled transport, we've got some tips and tricks – and Pedal Ready can sort you out with some lessons.
+If you're new to two-wheeled transport, we've got some tips and tricks – and Pedal Ready can sort you out with a free skills session.